-RTP is carried usually in UDP packets, on random source and destination port.
-Therefore without "help" Wireshark can’t recognize it and shows just UDP packets.
-Wireshark recognizes RTP streams based on VoIP signaling, e. g. based on SDP message in SIP signaling.
-When signaling is not captured, Wireshark shows just UDP packets.
-There are multiple settings which helps Wireshark to recognize RTP even there is no related signaling.
+RTP is carried usually in UDP packets with random source and destination ports.
+Therefore, Wireshark can only recognize RTP streams based on VoIP signaling, e.g., based on SDP messages in SIP signaling.
+If signaling is not captured, Wireshark shows just UDP packets.
+However, there are multiple settings which help Wireshark recognize RTP even when there is no related signaling.

 You can use Decode As… function from → menu or in mouse context menu.
 Here you can set that traffic on specific source or destination should be decoded as RTP.
 You can save settings for later use.

-Use ofmenu works fine, but for many streams it is arduous.
+Use ofmenu works fine, but is arduous for many streams.

-When RTP stream uses well know port, heuristic dissector ignores it.
+When an RTP stream uses a well-known port, the heuristic dissector ignores it.
 So you might miss some RTP streams.
 You can enable setting for udp protocol Section 11.5, “Preferences”.
-In this case heuristics dissector tries to decode UDP packet even it uses well known.→ → → , see
+In this case heuristics dissector tries to decode UDP packet even it uses a well-known port.→ → → , see

 Take into account that heuristics is just simple "test" whether packet can be read as RTP.
 It can be false positive and you can see decoded as RTP more UDP packets than expected.